BZIvanov/Learning-SpringBoot/3.SpringBootHibernateJPA/2.RESTCRUD/README.md

 Example of simple CRUD endpoints with MySQL.

+This example contains a lot of boilerplate code for creating all the crud operations.
+For example, if we want to add more entities (except the employee), we would have to copy paste a lot of code and just change the entity name.
+In the next demo, we will see example how all that can be replaced with the rest dependency, which creates all the endpoints and controllers based on the provided Entity.

 ## MySQL setup

 To test this demo you need to create user, database and table.
 Use the below SQL queries to prepare the database.